tomasnorre/crawler/Documentation/Features/Events/Index.rst

 ModifySkipPageEvent
 ===================

-With this event, you can implement you own logic weather a page should be skipped or not, this can be basically a skip by uid, like in the example below.
+With this event, you can implement your own logic weather a page should be skipped or not, this can be basically a skip by uid, like in the example below.
 It can also be a more complex logic that determines if it should be skipped or not.